publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch77/m__us_usc_t26_s7508.md

             (K) Any other act required or permitted under the internal revenue laws specified by the Secretary;

-        (2) The amount of any credit or refund.
+        (2) The amount of any credit or refund; and

+        (3) Any certification of a seriously delinquent tax debt under section 7345.

     (b) __Special rule for overpayments__